12th Annual Conference on Excellence in Teaching & Learning

-You will be assigned one of two formats for your presentation:
+You may select one of two formats for your presentation:

 - A 50-minute individual session, in which you engage the participants in an interactive discussion about your topic.
 We expect that session presenters will also exemplify excellent teaching through the instructional methods used during the session.

 - Lightning Round Teaching Tip presentation is a fast-paced, dynamic session in which participants can get new ideas to use in their classrooms right away.
 Presenters can share teaching tips, assessment ideas, a class activity – anything that you do that makes for a great “nugget” of knowledge for your fellow teachers.
 Each speaker will have a maximum of 8 minutes to present, and should provide one handout.
 This structure is similar to pecha kucha or Innovate’s Faculty Showcase.
 You can see an example of the Innovate presentations here.